Travel Tips (getting to Lewa)

 It is also recommended that you are up to date with your polio and tetanus vaccinations.
 Contact a travel clinic at least 3 months before you plan to travel.

 Malaria - Due to its privileged location, Lewa is a low risk malaria zone.
-Please consult your travel doctor when traveling to East Africa for vaccinations required.
+Please consult your travel doctor when travelling to East Africa for vaccinations required.
 Visit http://www.traveldoctor.co.uk/ for more information.

 It is essential to have medical insurance whilst visiting Kenya, and also recommended to take out Flying Doctor cover.